-Monex is subject to ISR.
-In conformity with ISR Law, as of 2016, 2015 and 2014, the rate was at 30% and will continue at the same percentage thereafter.
+We are subject to ISR.
+In conformity with ISR Law, as of 2017, 2016 and 2015, the rate was at 30% and will continue at the same percentage thereafter.

-The main tax amendments that have taken place during the periods included in this Annual Report, as well as the main tax items are described in Note 23 of the Independent auditors' report and Audited Financial Statements for the years ended as of December 31st, 2016, 2015 and 2014, included in chapter 6 "Appendix" of this Annual Report.
+The main tax amendments that have taken place during the periods included in this Annual Report, as well as the main tax items are described in Note 23 of the Independent auditors' report and Audited Financial Statements for the years ended as of December 31st.
+2017, 2016 and 2015, included in chapter 6 "Annexes" of this Annual Report.